12 typical mistakes Polish people make when they speak English

 Use of the present continuous tense for habits, when the present simple should be used.

-In order to lessen their dependence on literal translation, and to become accustomed to the way sentences in English are built, I always advise my Polish learners of English to immerse themselves in authentic materials, such as TED talks.
-These talks provide high quality listening practice and opportunities to analyse transcripts.
+In order to lessen their dependence on literal translation, and to become accustomed to the way sentences in English are constructed, I always advise my Polish learners of English to do the following:

 Further reading: